ohjay/Connect4/README.md

 - Link: [v1.0.0 JAR file](../master/dist/v1.0.0/Connect4_v1.0.0.jar?raw=true)

+## Implementation Details
+#### Artificially Intelligent Gameplay
+[Insert intelligent explanation/discourse on minimax here.]

+#### Everything Else
+"Everything else" was just a bunch of standard game programming: switching between JPanels, running events on timers/mouse actions, and checking whether or not someone just connected four.
+If you have any specific questions about this stuff, feel free to peruse my code or send me an anonymous email.

 ## Game Modes
 Connect4 is a Swing application that allows the user to enjoy several different game modes: